Table of Contents

-- Integrations to deployment platforms like Heroku, AWS.
+- Integrations to deployment platforms like Heroku, and AWS.

 - Dashboard permissions for better control and access among teams.

-- APIs to modify and build automated service on top of Graphite as per your needs.
+- APIs to modify and build automated services on top of Graphite as per your needs.

 - Logging tools.

 MetricFire provides seamless scaling and provides a much more refined Graphite service than the vanilla one does, and at a reasonable price.
-Business ready Graphite as a service starts at $99/month.
-It includes Hosted Graphite, Hosted Prometheus and Grafana dashboards for visual rendering of data.
+Business-ready Graphite as a service starts at $99/month.
+It includes Hosted Graphite and Grafana dashboards for visual rendering of data.